Remote Access Policy

 This policy applies to all University employees and affiliates including vendors and agents with a university owned or personally-owned devices used to connect to the UST network.
 This policy applies to remote access connections used to do work on behalf of UST or for University related business.
 Remote access includes all direct connections to university systems and networks from outside of the UST network.

-UST faculty or staff having a valid UST NetID may request Virtual Private Network (VPN) access to the UST network by consulting with their technology consultant.
+UST faculty or staff having a valid UST username may request Virtual Private Network (VPN) access to the UST network by consulting with their technology consultant.
 The VPN includes hardware and/or software technology used to provide secure access to the university network.

 - It is the responsibility of all UST employees and authorized third parties with VPN privileges to ensure that unauthorized users are not allowed access to internal University networks and associated content.
 At no time should any UST employee provide their username or password to anyone, not even family members.